NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 tags: [Trinity, Arianism, Deity of Christ, Featured]
 thumb: https://i.ibb.co/nCr6yKL/Trinity-Shield-color.png
 ---
-The Trinity Doctrine is probably the most misunderstood and attacked Christian doctrine.
-It is firmly rooted in the Bible.
+The Trinity Doctrine is probably the most misunderstood and attacked Christian doctrine though it is firmly rooted in the Bible.
 Here is a list of scriptures that prove or support the trinity doctrine along with explanations.
 This list will be continually expanded.

 ## Quick links